 During the basic annual maintenance, the extinguisher technician carries out various procedures on the extinguishers depending on their make and type.
 Generally, the maintenance visit includes: Checking all extinguisher parts such as: valves, safety devices, gauges, and operating mechanisms.
 Checking that the pressure and weight is within the stated range.
 Issuing a Certificate of Inspection - a legal record of the maintenance carried out on the fire extinguishers to be kept by the customer and technician.

 Extended Maintenance (Discharge and Refill)

 Extended maintenance generally involves carrying out a test discharge on the extinguisher, checking internal and external parts, then recharging the extinguisher ready for use, if deemed safe by the engineer.
-BS 5306 - 3, states that water extinguishers, foam extinguishers, powder extinguishers and wet chemical extinguishers require an extended services every 5 years.
-Co2 fire extinguishers must have an overhaul & pressure test every 10 years.
-Most companys carry out a service exchange for co2 and powder fire extinguishers due to be discharged.
+BS 5306 - 3, states that water extinguishers, foam extinguishers, powder extinguishers and wet chemical extinguishers require an extended service every 5 years.
+CO2 fire extinguishers must have an overhaul & pressure test every 10 years.
+Most companies carry out a service exchange for CO2 and powder fire extinguishers due to be discharged.
 This entails exchanging your old extinguisher for a new or refurbished extinguisher.
 Buying new fire extinguishers from Budget-Fire may prove to be more cost effective than service-exchanging old units.